TLC: Tables, Ladders & Chairs (2012): Preliminary matches

-In the fourth match The Shield faced WWE Tag Team Champions Team Hell No (Kane and Daniel Bryan) and Ryback in a six-man Tables, Ladders and Chairs match.
+In the fourth match, The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) faced Team Hell No (Kane and Daniel Bryan) and Ryback in a six-man Tables, Ladders and Chairs match.
 The Shield dominated the early part of the match, isolating one member of the other team and performing a triple powerbomb through an announce table on Ryback.
 Ambrose and Rollins performed a double superplex off a table, which was positioned on the top rope, on Bryan and attempted the same move on Kane, who countered and performed a flying clothesline on Ambrose.
 Reigns performed a spear through the barricade on Kane and The Shield buried Kane underneath rubble from the broadcast table and barricade, taking him out of the match.
 Bryan applied the Yes Lock on each member of The Shield, but each member broke the hold.
 Ryback recovered, dominated The Shield and executed Shell Shocked on Ambrose, but Rollins and Reigns broke up the pin.
 As The Shield fought with Ryback on the entrance ramp, Ryback threw Rollins off a ladder through two tables.
 Back in the ring, Reigns and Ambrose performed an aided powerbomb on Bryan off the top rope and through a table and Reigns pinned Bryan to win the match.

 The next match was the WWE Divas Championship match between Eve Torres and Naomi.
 Eve executed a Heart Breaker on Naomi to win the match.

 The chairs match for the World Heavyweight Championship between Big Show and Sheamus followed.
 Sheamus performed a diving shoulder block with a chair on Big Show and dove off the top rope, but Big Show countered with a spear.
 Show attacked Sheamus with a chair and performed a chokeslam on Sheamus for a near-fall.
 Show attempted another chokeslam through two chairs on Sheamus, but Sheamus countered with White Noise through the chairs for a near-fall.
 Sheamus attempted the Brogue Kick but missed and Big Show executed the Knockout Punch for a near-fall.
 Big Show hit Sheamus with a large chair to retain the title.